-The effectiveness of psychological therapy, mainly cognitive behaviour therapy (CBT) and interpersonal therapy (IPT), in reducing the transgenerational transmission of mental disorders has been investigated in several studies.
-(57, 87) These interventions focus on enhancing mother-child interactions, the mother's sensitivity to her child, and positive parenting.
+The effectiveness of psychological therapy, mainly cognitive behaviour therapy (CBT) and interpersonal therapy (IPT), in reducing the transgenerational transmission of mental disorders has been investigated in several studies (Thanhauser et al., 2017, Gillies et al., 2016).
+These interventions focus on enhancing mother-child interactions, the mother's sensitivity to her child, and positive parenting.
 They involve different approaches, including psychoeducation, cognitive restructuring, behavioural activation, and problem-solving.
 Psychological therapies can be delivered one-on-one or group-based in a variety of settings such as the home or clinic.

-• Delivered by trained nurses and psychologists
+• Delivered by trained nurses and psychologists.

-• Ranges from 2-33 one-hour sessions
+• Ranges from 2-33 one-hour sessions.

 Does it work?
-Data from meta-analyses of RCTs showed that psychological therapies: (57)
+Data from meta-analyses of RCTs showed that psychological therapies (Thanhauser et al., 2017):

-- Improved mother-child interaction - Reduced global psychopathology and internalizing problems in children - Engaging parents and children jointly produced larger effects
+- Improved mother-child interaction. - Reduced global psychopathology and internalizing problems in children. - Engaging parents and children jointly produced larger effects.